Deaod/VoteSys/README.md

 #### Inheriting From Other Preset
 `InheritsFrom` is used to inherit certain elements from other presets.
 You can only inherit from presets that are located above the current preset according to the number after `VS_ConfigPreset` inside the section title.

 You can inherit from an arbitrary number of other presets.
+Refer to other preset using their [full preset names](#full-preset-name).

 You can inherit `Game`, `Mutators`, `Parameters`, `GameSettings`, and `MinimumMapRepeatDistance`.
 Other elements cannot be inherited.